meco-group/fatrop/README.md

 Trouble shoot:
 - make sure you're using the newest pip version (pip install --upgrade pip setuptools)
-- if you get the error 'fatal error: pybind11/pybind11.h: No such file or directory', try to install the following dependency:

-	    sudo apt install pybind11-dev

 ## Build and install Fatrop only
 (Recursively) clone this repository